nhuyho/udacity-build-a-storefront-backend/README.md

 `docker-compose up`  to start the docker container `npm install` to install all dependencies
-`npm run db-up` to set up the database and get access via http://127.0.0.1:5432 `npm run build` to build the app
+`db-migrate up` to set up the database and get access via http://127.0.0.1:5432 `npm run build` to build the app